 These providers work together through integrations to provide a seamless user experience for both businesses and consumers.

-How Online Credit Card Processing Works
+How Ecommerce Credit Card Processing Works

 On the surface, online credit card processing looks simple, and to the untrained eye it may seem as if every step of an online purchase is supported by a single provider.
 On the backend, it’s quite the opposite.
 While your website hosting and shopping cart keep your website live and make your products appear available to consumers, the Payment Gateway and online merchant account power your ability to make actual sales.